 - Be ready to answer the “Why should we hire you” question

 The biggest sin of all is the lack of knowledge about the company and the department that you’re applying.
 Even if you aced the interview, showing that you know nothing about the organisation will leave the interviewers with the impression that you’re not interested in this position and they will question your motivation to join their team.

 So make sure you’ve researched the company and the department, also you need to prepare a few questions that you will have for them.

-Usually, in the end of the interview you will get a chance to ask questions to the recruiters.
-There is nothing more deflating then saying that you don’t have any questions at all.
+Usually, at the end of the interview, you will get a chance to ask questions to the interviewers.
+There is nothing more deflating than saying that you don’t have any questions at all.
 It will ruin the whole impression you were working so hard to build.
 To avoid that, write down at least 4 varied questions that you will ask to emphasise your true interest in this role.

 Some potential questions so you get the gist: